An introduction to positive impact Asilia-style

 Education is also of the utmost importance because in order to provide alternative income sources to communities living on the peripheries of the parks and reserves individuals need to have the skills to be employed.

 Asilia has vetted and supports preferred projects which fall into these two broad categories.
 We do so by direct financial support from our revenue stream (1% of turnover).
 We also encourage our guests to donate to a project they feel strongly about.
 And we raise external funds for special campaigns and projects.

 We make it attractive and easy for philanthropists to donate through our U.S. and U.K. Trusts which allow them to get tax deductions.
-We finance the administration costs of the trusts which means the 100% of the moneys donated go to the nominated project.
+We finance the administration costs of the trusts which means 100% of the money donated goes to the nominated project.
 Find out more at AsiliaGiving.org

 Are we credible?

 Asilia is the first African travel company to attain a 5-star rating from the Global Impact Investment Rating System (GIIRS).
 Each year a due diligence is done on our positive impact obligations by Deloittes.
 Furthermore, we are a certified member of B-Corps, a global movement business movement that aims to create value for society, not just shareholders.